Florida Gas Utility (FGU) is a non-profit joint action agency that provides natural gas management services to its municipal utility members.

 It very quickly became evident that the theories of economic benefits of combined and aggregated natural gas requirements and entitlements were indeed correct.
 Overall costs for natural gas purchased on the open market was significantly less than that which was still purchased under sales contracts from the pipeline.
 The ability to utilize the excess capacity of one member by another member that needed capacity resulted in substantial savings.
 The third benefit was that of more efficient administration.
 FGU provided staffing and expertise at a much reduced cost compared to each utility providing staffing for natural gas acquisition and scheduling on their own.

 Today, FGU members continue to enjoy the benefits of joint-action and aggregated gas supply.
-FGU membership totals twenty-two.
+FGU membership totals twenty-three.